 Among current users, 81% say they watch more TV and video on their device than a year ago, and 65% say they use their service at least weekly.

 About the Data: The GfK findings are based on interviews with 2,621 members of its KnowledgePanel.
 Interviewing was conducted between August 2011 and January 2012 with panel members ages 13 to 64.
 The QuickPlay Media survey was conducted via Zoomerang, and polled US- based mobile phone subscribers between the ages of 18 and 44, with a total respondent base of 526.

-Topics: Analytics & Automated, Boomers & Older, Cable, Media & Entertainment, Men, Mobile Phone, Network, Online, Online & Mobile, Social Media, Sports, Technology, Telecom, Television, Women, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Cable, Data-driven, Media & Entertainment, Men, Mobile Phone, Network, Online, Online & Mobile, Social Media, Sports, Technology, Telecom, Television, Women, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.